 c.
 Regularly review chapter finances.

 e.
-Assist University officials in dealing with problems or other situations involving the chapter.
+Assist University officials in dealing with issues or other situations involving the chapter.

 f.
 Attend periodic chapter advisor meetings.